 The Trust has a process for determining the fair value of investment properties at each balance date, applying generally accepted valuation criteria, methodology and assumptions detailed below.
-Valuations are completed based on current market evidence at the date of each report, reflecting known criteria at that time and do not include unknown future impacts.
+Valuations are completed based on current market evidence at the date of each report, reflecting known criteria at that time, and do not include unknown future impacts.

-Independent valuers, having appropriate professional qualifications and recent experience in the location and category of property being valued, value individual properties every three years on a rotation basis.
-Each independent valuer determines the most appropriate valuation method for each property (refer below).
+An independent valuer, having an appropriate professional qualification and recent experience in the location and category of property being valued, values individual properties every three years on a rotation basis.
+The independent valuer determines the most appropriate valuation method for each property (refer below).

-In accordance with the Trust's policy, the following properties were independently valued at 30 June 2021:
+In accordance with the Trust's policy, the following properties were independently valued at 30 June 2022: